fluid-project/jira-to-11ty/src/issues/FLUID-5561.md

     {
       "author": "Cindy Li",
       "date": "2016-03-15T11:59:26.650-0400",
-      "body": "@@Dinuka Desilva If you meant to add classes and images for high contrast themes, I don't think it's necessary since we first need to have a design of how Pager should look like with high contrast themes, which is worth a separate JIRA.\n"
+      "body": "Dinuka Desilva If you meant to add classes and images for high contrast themes, I don't think it's necessary since we first need to have a design of how Pager should look like with high contrast themes, which is worth a separate JIRA.\n"
     },
     {
       "author": "Dinuka Desilva",